1. Clean Up What's Collecting Dust

 A financial manager is responsible for the financial wellbeing of their organization.
 They create financial plans, direct investment activities, and oversee financial risk management.
 Financial managers work in a variety of industries, including banking, insurance, accounting, and financial planning.

-The role of a financial manager is not a new one, and most of this increased need is due to people retiring or leaving the workforce.
+The role of a financial manager is not a new fast-growing career, and most of this increased need is due to people retiring or leaving the workforce.

 Nurse Practitioner